Suspect in decade-old murders on New York's Long Island in custody | Law-Order

 Suspect in decade-old murders on New York's Long Island in custody

-A suspect has been arrested in connection with serial killings in New York more than a decade ago that targeted sex workers and others whose bodies were strewn along a Long Island beach, police said on Friday.
+CNN, citing a bail application provided by the Suffolk County District Attorney's Office, reported Heuermann will be charged with six murder counts connected with the deaths of three women.
+A spokeswoman for the Suffolk Country Sheriff's Office declined to comment on reports naming a suspect in the case.

-A suspect has been arrested in connection with serial killings in New York more than a decade ago that targeted sex workers and others whose bodies were strewn along a Long Island beach, police said on Friday.
+A man has been arrested in connection with serial killings in New York more than a decade ago that targeted sex workers and others whose bodies were found strewn near a Long Island beach, police said on Friday.
 Eleven sets of human remains were found in 2010 and 2011 along an isolated stretch of Gilgo Beach on an Atlantic barrier island about 40 miles (64 kilometers) east of New York City.
 The killings drew national attention.

-Suffolk County Police Commissioner Rodney Harrison said a male suspect was arrested at 8:30 p.m. on Thursday.
+Suffolk County Police Commissioner Rodney Harrison said a male suspect was arrested at 8:30 p.m. on Thursday in Midtown Manhattan.
 He did not identify the suspect but said a grand jury was expected to hand down an indictment on Friday afternoon.
 Speaking to reporters outside a home in the Long Island town of Massapequa, Harrison declined to offer more details.
-He said more information would be provided at a press conference later on Friday.
+He said more information would be provided at a press conference later at 4 p.m.
+(2000 GMT) on Friday.

 The remains were linked to nine women, one man and a toddler girl.
 Police have said that one person might be responsible for all the murders.